 In the "Media output" section, select "Burn to CD/DVD".

 Click the "Plugins" button at the bottom of the window.

 In the window that appears, you will see a list of programs prefixed by "Yes" and "No".
-"Yes" means that that particular program will be included on your rescue CD, and "No" means that it won't.
+A program prefixed with "Yes" means that it will be included on your rescue CD, and one with "No" means that it won't.

 Not all programs listed here are actually available - some of them require that you buy the software yourself and manually include it here.
-For example, Nero Burning ROM is a commercial DVD/CD burning software that you have to pay for and manually copy the relevant files into the appropriate folder.
 Other programs conflict with Sherpya's XPE software which we will be using.